Albania takes one step forward, two steps back towards the EU

 After the recent news flow about Albania as an aspiring EU member and refusal of some EU members (incl.
-France, the Netherlands) to start negotiations with Tirana because of lack of required reforms, I travelled to Albania to see and hear for myself.
+France, the Netherlands) to start negotiations with Triana because of lack of required reforms, I travelled to Albania to see and hear for myself.

 The country could certainly do with an injection of EU funds.
 But the EU club is weary of letting yet another eastern European country join before it is ready; it still needs to root out corruption, reform its institutions and adopt liberal western European values.